C4denaX/IoE_ForensicEmulator/docs/guide.md

-# Forensic (Industrial) Internet of Things Emulator - Installation Guide
+# Forensic Internet of Everything Emulator - Installation Guide

-Welcome to the installation guide for the Forensic (Industrial) Internet of Things Emulator.
+Welcome to the installation guide for the Forensic Internet of Everything Emulator.
 This guide will walk you through the necessary steps to set up and use our powerful emulator.

 ## Page Explanation

-This guide provides detailed instructions for setting up the Forensic (Industrial) Internet of Things Emulator on your Linux host.
+This guide provides detailed instructions for setting up the Forensic Internet of Everything on your Linux host.
 Please follow the steps carefully to ensure a smooth installation process.

 ## Prerequisites